 Treatment depends on the cause of the symptoms.
-While exercise and stretching may improve many causes of lower back spasm, this might not be sufficient for chronic conditions.
-Depending on the diagnosis, a doctor may recommend:
+While exercise and stretching may improve many causes of lower back spasms, this might not be sufficient for chronic conditions.
+Depending on the diagnosis, a doctor may recommend the following:

 - massaging the area gently to loosen tense muscles

 - stretching, walking, and other gentle exercises that do not strain the back

 - taking over-the-counter pain medications, particularly nonsteroidal anti-inflammatory drugs such as ibuprofen

 - using relaxation techniques, such as meditation and deep breathing